fsprojects/FAKE/help/watch.md

         watcher.Dispose() // Use to stop the watch from elsewhere, ie another task.
     )

+Do note that FAKE will only ever run a target once within a session, so `Run "RunTests"` inside of `WatchChanges` would only run the `RunTests` target once.

 ## Running on Linux or Mac OSX

 `WatchChanges` requires additional care when running on Linux or Mac OSX.
 The following sections describe potential issues you may encounter.